Braden Medicare Insurance' Top 10 Most Frequently Asked Questions About Medicare

 You can Enroll in Medicare by using the Social Security Administration, website at www.ssa.gov, by calling your local Social Security Office or by applying in person at the Social Security Administration Office closest to you.
 You can choose to enroll in Part A & Part B or both Parts A & B.

-The process will typically take anywhere from 4-8 weeks to complete so starting 3-4 months before your turn 65 is advised.
+The process typically takes 4-8 weeks to complete, so starting 3-4 months before your 65th birthday is advised.

-Anyone who chooses to receive their Social Security benefits prior to age 65 will automatically enrolled in Medicare when they turn 65.
+Anyone who chooses to receive their Social Security benefits before age 65 will automatically be enrolled in Medicare when they turn 65.

 WHAT IS THE MEDICARE INITIAL ENROLLMENT PERIOD?